These women entrepreneurs are changing the market with their apps

 Leap.club by Ragini Das

 Leap.club is a social-professional community for women.
 Its mission is to bring more women into leadership positions.
 Currently, the platform has 8,500+ paying members from across 15 countries, 100+ cities and 3,000+ companies.
-These relationships are professional (partnerships, jobs, services) and social (book clubs, gin & wine clubs, sports clubs).
+These relationships are professional (partnerships, jobs and services) and social (book clubs, gin and wine clubs, and sports clubs).

 CoffeeMug.ai by Dipti Tandon

 A veteran entrepreneur, Dipti Tandon co-founded CoffeeMug.ai in February 2020, along with Abhishek Sharma and Nikhil Sarup.
-Leveraging AI-based technology, Coffemug.ai is an invite-only global networking platform that helps entrepreneurs, investors, and business leaders to connect for a one-on-one exploratory conversation and open doors to new business opportunities.
-Most of these conversations are around fundraising, hiring/career opportunities, and connecting with like-minded individuals.
-To date, the platform has facilitated over 4,50,000 connections.
+Leveraging AI-based technology, Coffemug.ai is an invite-only global networking platform that helps entrepreneurs, investors and business leaders connect for a one-on-one exploratory conversation and open doors to new business opportunities.
+Most of these conversations are around fundraising, hiring/career opportunities and connecting with like-minded individuals.
+To date, the platform has facilitated over 4.5 lakh connections.

 Before co-founding CoffeeMug.ai, Deepti had founded two of the most popular platforms in their domain, JeevanSathi and Magicbricks.